 * Click here for rating key

-est. Restaurant Review: It is hard to imagine a grander restaurant.
-With its soaring columns and moulded ceiling, and ranks of formally set tables and banquettes, here is a choice place for any occasion, from sealing a major deal to the setting for a proposal.
-Or then again, it can simply be a special treat for someone who appreciates fine food and wines.
+est. Restaurant Review: With its soaring columns and molded ceiling, sparkling chandeliers and ranks of double-clothed, formally set tables and banquettes, here is a choice place for any occasion, from sealing a major deal to a proposal.
+Or then again, it can simply be a special treat for someone who appreciates fine food and wine.
 Chef Peter Doyle’s contribution to Australian dining over the past thirty-plus years is unique and wide-ranging.
-At est., in the precincts of the heritage Establishment Hotel, he has found the ideal stage on which to present his cuisine.
-And while all this grandeur could make some diners unsure, the friendly staff quickly put all at ease with their relaxed yet professional service.
-Lunch (two to four courses) has become a little secret --- the most affordable of its caliber in the city --- while dinner expands to a seven-course tasting menu or four-course chef’s menu.
-Expect to see seasonal dishes such as saddle of venison with black pudding and celeriac, and duck foie gras with quince and cavolo nero, with perhaps a passion fruit soufflé and sorbet to finish.
-Diners may order the menu with matched wines or choose their own from the notable wine list.
-For small groups, there is also an intimate private dining room available for up to 16 people.
+At est., in the precincts of the gracious Establishment Hotel, he has found the ideal stage on which to present his cuisine.
+And while all this grandeur could make some diners unsure, the friendly staff quickly put guests at ease with their relaxed yet professional service.
+Lunch (two to four courses with a tasting menu on request) can be swift and light (spring asparagus and grapefruit, followed by steamed Murray cod and shaved abalone, for example) or as lengthy as you want.
+Dinner expands to a set seven-course tasting menu.
+Otherwise a two-, three- or four-course chef’s menu will appeal.
+Expect to see seasonal dishes such as slow-cooked pork jowl, parsnip and beurre Bosc pear with hazelnut and sherry vinegar, or duck foie gras with quince and cavolo nero.
+Desserts take the experience to another level with chocolate delice, blueberry sorbet and banana caramel.
+Diners may order the menu with matched wines or choose their own from the wine list, one of Sydney’s best, on which Champagne stars.
+For small groups, there is an intimate private dining room available for up to 16 people.